 When you begin to create, do you have a finished product in mind?

 I always sketch my idea first, very roughly, sometimes just general shapes.
 Then I sit and draw my page in pencil.
 When I am happy with how the page looks I retrace with pen, tweaking where I need to.
 My style is ever changing, and I hope that it is growing.
 I love to draw cartoon style and shy away from realism.
 I do very much dislike drawing hands and feet, so many times they will be blocked out in my pages!

 My work space is currently a desk in my bedroom as my eldest daughter stole my office so she didn’t have to share a room with her sister!!
 But I hope to get it back at some point.
 LOL

 What are your favored/most used tools and materials?
 Why do you use them?

 I am happy with a pencil and my fine liners.
-I mainly use 0.3, 0.5 & 0.8, I have tried many different makes of fine-liners and at the moment I am using ‘STA pigment liners’.
+I mainly use 0.3, 0.5 & 0.8.
+Of the many different makes of fine-liners I have tried, at the moment I am using ‘STA pigment liners’.

 What’s the best piece of advice you’ve received?